tinbao/friendAR-FrontEnd/README.md

 #### TEST INSTRUCTIONS (In Android Studio)

+Tests are located are located in app/src/test/java/tk/friendar/friendar To run the tests:

 1. Clone our repository: https://github.com/COMP30022/Nitrogen-FrontEnd.git

 2. Open in Android Studio and load the cloned repository